There’s no better time to get your Doctor of Education in Public Health Policy.

-The Doctor of Education in Public Health Policy is the newest non-nursing doctorate offered by the college.
-It has the same benefits of the other EdD degree - online courses, sensible timeframe, no dissertation - but this one focuses on public health policy.
+The Doctor of Education in Public Health Policy is the newest non-nursing doctoral degree program offered by the College.
+Some of the benefits include online courses, a sensible timeframe and no dissertation.

 “The EdD in Public Health Policy program really looks at leadership and program planning to address public and population health issues.
-It also provides students with the skillset to advocate in a policy arena at a local, state, regional or national level,” said Dr. Alice Kindschuh, DNP, APRN-CNS, GCNS-BC, director of doctoral studies.
+It provides students with the skill set to advocate in a policy arena at a local, state, regional or national level,” said Dr. Alice Kindschuh, director of doctoral studies.

-The goal of the program is to facilitate leaders who can influence change through population and public health initiatives and health policy.
+An EdD in Public Health Policy will allow you to influence change through population and public health initiatives and health policy.

 True to NMC's mission, graduates will take on leadership roles to positively influence the health and wellbeing of a community.